openmodels/MimiPAGE2020.jl/docs/model-structure.md

 - Total Adaptation Costs
 - Equity Weighting

+### Model interface scripts

+The following scripts provide a basic function interface to the PAGE
+model:
+- main_model.jl: provides the `getpage` function, to get an initialised PAGE model.
+- climate_model.jl: provides the `climatemodel` function, to get only the PAGE model.
+- mcs.jl: provides the `do_monte_carlo_runs` function, to the model in Monte Carlo mode.
+- compute_scc.jl: provides the `compute_scc_mcs` function to get a
+  series of SCC Monte Carlo draws.

 ### Functional Components of PAGE-2020

-The following scripts assist in the actual running of Mimi-Page, and are further elaborated in the technical user guide.
+The following scripts assist in the actual running of PAGE-2020, and are further elaborated in the technical user guide.

 - load_parameters.jl
-- main_model.jl
+- save_parameters.jl
 - mctools.jl
-- mcs.jl

 ### Schematic